vojir/tprochazka-restful/README.md

 }
 ```
-Then you can send `PUT` request to `resources/sample` with JSON string in body: `{"message": "hello"}`.
-The library will choose correct request method and parse it with `$presenter->mapper` which is any implementation of `IMapper`.
+You can set any mapper to `$presenter->input` in Presenter or to `restful.input` by calling service method `setMapper(IMapper)`.
+Then you can send `PUT` request to `resources/sample` with e.g. JSON string in body: `{"message": "hello"}`.
+The library will choose correct request method and parse it with `$presenter->mapper`.

 Good thing about it is that you don't care of request method.
-Nette Drahak REST API library will choose correct Input parser for you due to Input strategy context `InputContext`.
-There you can also register your own input parsers.
-There is available `InputIterator` so you can iterate through input in presenter.
+Nette Drahak REST API library will choose correct Input parser for you but it's still up to you, how to handle it.
+There is available `InputIterator` so you can iterate through input in presenter or use it in your own input parser as iterator.

 So that's it.
 Enjoy and hope you like it!